ansible-network/resource_module_builder/README.md

 - `collection_org`: The organization of the collection
 - `collection_name`: The name of the collection
 - `resource`: The network resource targeted by the module
-- `model`: The path to the model file
+- `docstring`: The path to the file that contains docstring
 - `network_os`: The value of network_os (defaults to `collection_name`)

 ### Model